mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/platform-services/platform-services-catalog/kudo-cassandra/index.md

 ### Kommander Catalog

 KUDO Cassandra is located in the Kommander Catalog.
+To access the catalog:
 #include /dkp/kommander/1.3/include/kommander-catalog-drilldown.tmpl

 ### Installation

 From the [Project Catalog](/dkp/kommander/1.3/projects/platform-services/) select the desired version of Cassandra and click Deploy.

-Here is an example of what should appear in the Kommander UI, the dialog is populated with sensible defaults:
+Below is an example of what should appear in the Kommander UI.
+The dialog is populated with sensible defaults:

 ![Cassandra Service Install Configuration](/dkp/kommander/1.3/img/platform-services-cassandra-config-dialog.png)

 - The **ID** field above is referred to as the Cassandra `instance` by KUDO.
-- [Detailed parameter descriptions](https://github.com/mesosphere/kudo-cassandra-operator/blob/v3.11.7-1.0.3/operator/params.yaml) and defaults are availabe for each version of KUDO Cassandra Operator, in this case version `3.11.7-1`
+- [Detailed parameter descriptions](https://github.com/mesosphere/kudo-cassandra-operator/blob/v3.11.7-1.0.3/operator/params.yaml) and defaults are available for each version of KUDO Cassandra Operator, in this case version `3.11.7-1`

 Select `Deploy` to install Cassandra.